mickem/nscp-docs/docs/checks.md

 # Checking things

 Using NSClient++ is checks is also pretty straight forward in modern NSClient++ versions.
-With version 0.4.3 we switched all old checks for a new check subsystem which is more uniform as well as more powerfull then the old.
+With version 0.4.3 we switched all old checks for a new check subsystem which is more uniform as well as more powerful then the old.
-Thanks to a compatiblity layer most old command should still work (but there are some snags so be ware when uppgrading).
+Thanks to a compatibility layer most old command should still work (but there are some snags so be ware when upgrading).

 Most check have what is refereed to as sensible defaults this means without arguments most checks will do "something sensible".
 This means that to get you started check_cpu will just work as-is.
 But when you need to do something slightly different you have to start to use the check expressions.